Google shows the wrong meta description for my site

 If you've recently updated your description, Google probably hasn't indexed the new description yet.
 It can take up to a week for Google to index the changes you made, depending on how often your website is crawled.

 If you type, in Google, cache: followed immediately by the URL of your site or page, you'll see what Google has cached for your site.
 If the appeared date is before you made the changes, we'll have to wait for Google to crawl your site again.
-Sometimes you can speed up this process with the fetch as Googlebot tool.
+Sometimes you can speed up this process with the Inspect any URL tool in Google Search Console.

 Ultimately search engines will, as you have seen, make the final decision on what they show in their search results.
 Due to this being handled on Google's end, there is little you can do to force Google to display the preferred description.
 The best advice we can provide, unfortunately, is to try different descriptions.
 This article provides advice on creating the right description for your site.